odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

     For best results, both API keys should be provided.

+- **What do I do when the Scopus API key expires?**

+   As the Scopus API key is only valid for 1 year, a new key will have to be generated once it expires.
+The ‘Academic Contact Finder’ will prompt you for a new key if the entered key is invalid or has expired.

+   Please contact Mr Jay Jay Jegathesan (jay.jay@uwa.edu.au) in order to obtain a new key.

 - **Should I be sharing my Google API key with others?**

     No, you should not share your Google API key with others.
 Sharing your API key can expose your account to security risks.
 For this reason, it is important to keep your API key private.